Narva: Restoration of Estonian independence, 1991–present

 Those on the Estonian side mainly crossed to buy cheaper petrol, groats, cleaning products, pasta and sugar.
 Those crossing from the Russian side wanted to make use of the availability of non-sanctioned goods, entertainment facilities and overall better infrastructure.

 The invasion and subsequent conflict seriously reduced cooperation between the two neighbors, especially as visas became difficult to obtain and the residents of Narva increased the take up in Estonian citizenship.
 Narva took in many Ukrainian refugees fleeing the war and previously popular Russian TV stations among older Russophone residents were banned by the Estonian government.

 On 10 June 2022, the Estonian foreign ministry summoned the Russian ambassador to protest about remarks by President Vladimir Putin praising Peter the Great for having captured Narva in the early 18th century.

 In August 2022, a Soviet T-34 tank memorial was removed from a stretch of road between the city center and Narva-Jõesuu, to mixed responses.
 It was moved to the Estonian War Museum near Tallinn.
 In response to the tank's removal, the following month Russian authorities erected a similar T-34 tank monument in Ivangorod near the border crossing point with Narva.

-In April 2025, Major General Vahur Karus, Chief of the Headquarters of the Estonian Defense Forces confirmed plans to re-establish a military base in the city.
+In April 2025, the Headquarters of the Estonian Defense Forces confirmed plans to re-establish a military base in the city.
 By July of the same year, the planned location and size of the base was confirmed to be in Kadastiku area, and home to a thousand soldiers.